Xeronaus/Cedaruke/README.md

 See [mod lore](https://github.com/Xeronaus/Cedaruke/blob/main/MODLORE.md) to know the lore behind the campaigns.

-~Can I have a cheeseburger?~
+~I am overworking.
+This is fine.~

 # Clarifications

-¹Although you actually can legally do that, I can't guarantee of the mods safety the.
-Please go to [here](https://mindustrygame.github.io/wiki/modding/4-spriting/) and look out for the bold text.
+¹Although you actually can legally do that according to the license if you follow all the required conditions, I still can't guarantee your mod's safety if you use my sprites WITHOUT explicit permissions.
+Look [here](https://mindustrygame.github.io/wiki/modding/4-spriting/) and look out for the bold text.

 > Please note that using other modders' sprites without their permission is not allowed, although you may use them for inspiration or reference.